anyangml/machine_learning_projects/ml_teaching/README.md

 <details close>
     <summary>What is machine learning (ML)?</summary>

-As the name implies, we allow the machine (or the computer) to learn. **Learn from whom?** The machine learns from a large amount of data provided by us. **What is the goal of learning?** The machine learns some patterns or rules from the data.
-And in return, it gives some insights into additional data in the same form.
-In other words, the machine tries to propose a hypothesis, which describes the behavior of the entire dataset.
-When adding new cases to the dataset, the machine can predict the behavior of these cases using the hypothesis. **How do we know if the hypothesis is valid?** A quantitative method is needed to assess the performance of the hypothesis.
+As the name implies, we allow the machine (or the computer) to learn. **Learn from what?** The machine learns from a large amount of data provided by us. **What is the goal of learning?** The machine learns some patterns or rules from the data (__the parameters that describe the probability density of the distribution__).
+And in return, it gives some insights into additional data in the same distribution.
+In other words, the machine tries to propose a hypothesis (__the parameters__), which describes the behavior of the entire dataset (__the distribution of the entire population__).
+When given a new data point, the machine can predict the behavior of these cases using the hypothesis. **How do we know if the hypothesis is valid?** A quantitative method is needed to assess the performance of the hypothesis.
 Intuitively, we can quantify the difference between the predicted behavior and the true behavior.
 This is known as the <span style="color:red">*Cost Function*</span>. **How do we optimize the hypothesis if the performance is poor?** We systematically update the hypothesis to minimize the cost function using a mathematical approach called <span style="color:red">*Gradient Descent*</span>.

 __A formal definition of ML__: a computer program is said to learn from experience E with respect to some class of tasks T and performance measure P, if its performance at tasks in T, as measured by P, improves with experience E.